- PROJECT CODE: BI/US-20-054, ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020

-- LEADER OF THE PROJECT: Anna Sandak Malgorzata, PhD
+- PROJECT LEADER: Anna Sandak Malgorzata, PhD

 - BUDGET: 3.000,00 EUR

-- FINANCED: Slovenian Research Agency (ARRS)
+- FINANCING: Slovenian Research Agency (ARRS)

-The trend for constructing sustainable buildings and increasing of environmental awareness observed nowadays leads to the resurgence of bio-architecture as an alternative to other construction techniques.
-The unique properties and the natural beauty of bio-based materials make these products desirable for various applications in construction, both for structural and not structural uses.
-While the low carbon footprint during extraction and production of bio-based materials is one of the main arguments motivating their choice as sustainable alternatives to conventional building materials, their performance over time (and therefore their sustainability on a long run) is sometimes called into question.
-For these materials to have a significant role in the built environment and in a new bio-economy, it is important to understand how performance of bio-based building materials is perceived by specifiers and final users and how costumer’s perception relates to actualperformance measures.
-The choice of building materials is culture dependent and it varies with social context.
-Material selections are also legally limited by the building codes, but also by the type and size of elements.
-The perception of aesthetical quality and related awareness of “beauty” changed over time and will continue to change in the future.
-The same concept applies to other attributes, such as “safety” or “health”.
-Nevertheless, there are some universal attributes that are perceived as attractive for the built environment, including proper use of natural resources in structures.
-The ARCHI-BIO project will identify current trends and the role of building materials in bio-based economy.
-The recent tendencies in bio-based architecture in USA and Europe will be compared and evaluated.
-The bio-based building materials are certainly attractive resources for modern construction sector, however the confidence regarding their proper selection, use and maintenance should rely on profound know-how and best practices.
-Reliable and validated service life performance models are definitely indispensable to convince architects, developers and investors for expansive use of building biomaterials.
-Therefore, the ARCHI-BIO project will investigate perception and performance of biomaterials in architecture by development of alternative methods combining ICT tools with psychological assessment.
+The trend for constructing sustainable buildings and the increasing environmental awareness observed nowadays leads to the resurgence of bio-architecture as an alternative to other construction techniques.
+The unique properties and natural beauty of bio-based materials make these products desirable for various applications in construction, both for structural and non-structural uses.
+While the low carbon footprint during extraction and production of bio-based materials is one of the main arguments motivating their choice as sustainable alternatives to conventional building materials, their performance over time (and therefore their sustainability in the long run) is sometimes called into question.
+For these materials to have a significant role in the built environment and in a new bio-economy, it is important to understand how performance of bio-based building materials is perceived by specifiers and final users and how customers’ perception relates to actual performance measures.
+This project is a great opportunity to perform cross-sectorial investigations and reinforce collaboration between OSU and InnoRenew CoE.